skellis46/slipbox/artistic research and ecosystems.md

 A way to mark our understanding, or even the limitations of our perspectives.

+and I do this to keep the potential value of this writing clear, but also in the spirit of the somewhat arbitrary nature of biological systems.
+It's also useful because a table is not unlike an island, and islands are very useful places on which to study interactions between organisms [@wardle-2002-islands].

 ## Two surprising things in the table as ecosystem

+I am making this up.
+This is a confabulation.

 While I was clearing the table of the stuff that did not belong to it I discovered -- or _found_ -- two surprising things.
 First was a small piece of graffiti-like text, etched into the table, that said: _it must be for the benefit of others_.
 Second, I found a video artwork embedded into the surface of the table.

-These discoveries mean that in this table as ecosystem we have: i) a challenge for practice-researchers published on paper in 2002 by Melissa Trimingham, and then introduced by force into the table sometime between then and the end of 2022; and ii) a video artwork presented as practice-research which is called _Children of the Soil_ [@ellis-2022-children], and that was introduced to the table very recently in 2022.
+These discoveries mean that in this simple table-as-ecosystem we have: i) a challenge for practice-researchers published on paper in 2002 by Melissa Trimingham, and then introduced by force into the table sometime between then and the end of 2022; and ii) a video artwork presented as practice-research which is called _Children of the Soil_ [-@ellis-2022-children], and that must have been introduced to the table in the latter part of 2022.  include def of native here.
 Neither the video nor the text made it onto this table by themselves and so we cannot call them native.

-This writing now branches into two hypothetical scenarios that explore how this video work (acting as a proxy for all practice-research) interacts with the etched challenge: _it must be for the benefit of others_.
-Both scenarios describe approaches to **making sense of this table as ecosystem** [this isn't right - not about making sense of table as ecosystem but how I use the table as ecosytem to communicate the work], and in particular attitudes to how we understand the particularities, interactions of the ecosystem, and what might be found -- or introduced -- depending on how we look.
+My discovery (construction) of this rather curious ecosystem affords two hypothetical trajectories or scenarios.
+I will use these scenarios to explore how the video work can act as a proxy for all practice-research, and how the work interacts with the etching: _it must be for the benefit of others_.

+I have deployed the metaphor of the table-as-ecosystem to playfully and clearly communicate the particularities and interactions of the ecosystem, and what might be found in it -- or introduced to it -- depending on how we look and what we want to see.
+It is certainly possible that the two trajectories might overlap _in the real world_, but for the sake of clarity I attempt to keep them as distinct as possible.

+- perhaps inherent is not the right word -- both scenarios are constructions.
+If not 'inherent' and 'invasive' then what?
+I suspect they are still useful -- but it's a different question from what is there?
+And what if one of the practices was reading 'philosophy', does that make it inherent (akin to reading graphic novels)?

 ## Hypothetical scenario 1: inherent

 keep in mind interacting, found, particular.

+- hanging over this are two historical practices as an artist: screendance, and choreography.
+They are inescapable.
+When I make timelapses I work with and through the eyes/frames of screendance and choreography.
+Caught or wrapped in my identity/history/practice.
+- how to separate (or keep together) process and product?

+mention that vimeo thing about practice-research -- and past practices interacting with current ... the diagram dude.

+What was the practice or practices? (which might be distinct from what is able to be seen/noticed in the output or outcome of those practices). c.f. those things that are evident in the outcome.

+- timelapses
+- falling slowly
+- after effects: formal properties and developing that format/form
+- observations/listening outside -- each day, regularly.
+Being outside.
+- reading graphic novels (Zerocalcare, Harari)
+- writing and collecting: this body
+- reading on more-than-human

+These are not abstract entities, constructed by me or others and then introduced for some stated or unstated reason.
+They are aspects of the work table as ecosystem that are inherent to the video artwork in particular.

 For this scenario I acknowledged the delicate balance of the ecosystem, and my goal was not to introduce any new or unfamiliar species.
 Indeed, as my eyes, senses and desires (observer effect) adjusted to the particularities of the work table top, I started finding new materials and interactions peculiar to the ecosystem.
 The part of the ecosystem most useful was the video artwork _Children of the Soil_.

 For example, within the video I can clearly see the influence of graphic novels, and thinking and practices that relate to the term more-than-human coined by David Abram and _The Spell of the Sensuous: Perception and Language in a More-Than-Human World_ (New York: Vintage, 1996) -- check this (got this from Bridle)

-These are not abstract entities, constructed by me or others and then introduced for some unstated reason.
-They are aspects of the work table as ecosystem that are inherent to the video artwork in particular.
+Mention ad-hoc / ab-ovo?

 - what are the strands of research dialogue for children of the soil?